 Minor in Religious Studies

-The Religious Studies minor offers an interdisciplinary minor to undergraduate students
+Religious Studies is an interdisciplinary minor for undergraduate students to critically

 The requirements listed below apply for students entering Murray State University at the present time.
 Criteria as they may relate to individual students may vary.
 See the Undergraduate Bulletin at the time of enrollment for more information.